 D4.
-The panel attorney shall review each client’s documented disabilities and needs for reasonable accommodations under the Americans with Disabilities Act (ADA) in DECS in advance of each hearing preparation meeting and each scheduled hearing; the attorney shall also document in DECS what accommodations, if any, were provided to the client during the attorney’s hearing preparation meetings with the client; a panel attorney shall document in DECS if no accommodations were necessary;
+The panel attorney must be familiar with each client’s rights under the Americans with Disabilities Act (ADA) and their needs for reasonable accommodations under the ADA in DECS in advance of each hearing preparation meeting; the attorney shall also document in DECS what accommodations, if any, were provided to the client during the attorney’s hearing preparation meetings with the client; a panel attorney shall document in DECS if no accommodations were necessary;

 D6.
-The panel attorney shall use the Board’s telephonic foreign language interpreter service to communicate with a client when needed to establish effective communication;
+The panel attorney shall use the Board’s telephonic foreign language interpreter service to communicate with a client during all hearing preparation meetings when needed to establish effective communication;

 D8.
-The panel attorney shall raise appropriate and timely objections to the hearing panel regarding the client’s need for reasonable accommodation under the ADA and submit a timely grievance to the Board if the attorney believes the client did not receive reasonable accommodation as required under the ADA during the client’s hearing;
+The panel attorney shall raise appropriate and timely objections through the BPH ADA Compliance Unit prior to a hearing or to the hearing panel at the hearing regarding the client’s need for reasonable accommodation under the ADA; the panel attorney may submit a timely grievance to the Board if the attorney believes the client did not receive reasonable accommodation as required under the ADA during the client’s hearing;

 D9.
 If the panel attorney encounters logistical problems meeting and communicating with a client or obtaining access to relevant documents, including the CRA, the panel attorney shall immediately notify Board staff at BPHLiferAnalyst@cdcr.ca.gov and shall make all reasonable efforts to resolve the problem in advance of the hearing;

-D12.
-If there is an emergency that delays or prevents a panel attorney from appearing timely for a hearing, the panel attorney shall immediately notify Board staff via email at BPHLiferAnalyst@cdcr.ca.gov or by phone at (916) 217-4137;
+D15.
+If there is an emergency that delays or prevents a panel attorney from appearing timely for a hearing, the panel attorney shall immediately notify Board staff via email at BPHLiferAnalyst@cdcr.ca.gov or by phone at (916) 445-4072;

-D13.
-The panel attorney shall have valid state or federal government-issued identification upon arrival to the institution; if the panel attorney experiences problems entering an institution on the day of a hearing, the attorney shall immediately notify Board staff via email at BPHLiferAnalyst@cdcr.ca.gov or by phone at (916) 217-4137.
+D16.
+The panel attorney shall have valid state or federal government-issued identification upon arrival to the institution; if the panel attorney experiences problems entering an institution on the day of a hearing, the attorney shall immediately notify Board staff via email at BPHLiferAnalyst@cdcr.ca.gov or by phone at (916) 445-4072;

 E2.
 The panel attorney shall wear professional attire at parole hearings;